peteroupc/MailLib/api/com.upokecenter.text.Idna.md

 ## Methods

-* `static String DecodeDomainName​(String value,
+* `static String DecodeDomainName​(String value)`<br>
-                boolean lookupRules)`<br>
- Not documented yet.
+ Tries to encode each XN-label (Basic Latin label starting with "xn--") of the given domain name into Unicode.
 * `static String EncodeDomainName​(String value)`<br>
- Tries to encode each label of a domain name into Punycode.
+ Tries to encode each label of a domain name with code points outside the Basic Latin range (U + 0000 to U + 007F) into an XN-label (a label starting with "xn--" and having only basic letters, basic digits, and/or "-").
 * `static boolean IsValidDomainName​(String str,
                  boolean lookupRules)`<br>
- Determines whether the given string is a syntactically valid domain name.
+ Determines whether the given string is a domain name containing only U-labels (labels meeting IDNA2008 requirements for labels with characters outside the Basic Latin range, U + 0000 to U + 007F), A-labels (labels starting with "xn--" and convertible to U-labels), NR-LDH labels (as defined in RFC 5890), or any combination of these, separated by dots (".").

 ## Method Details

 ### DecodeDomainName
-    public static String DecodeDomainName​(String value, boolean lookupRules) Not documented yet.
+    public static String DecodeDomainName​(String value) Tries to encode each XN-label (Basic Latin label starting with "xn--") of the given domain name into Unicode.
+This method does not check the syntactic validity of the domain name before proceeding.

 **Parameters:**

-* <code>value</code> - The parameter <code>value</code> is not documented yet.
+* <code>value</code> - A domain name.

-* <code>lookupRules</code> - The parameter <code>lookupRules</code> is not documented yet.

 **Returns:**

-* A text string.
+* The domain name where each XN-label is encoded into Unicode.
+Labels where this is not possible remain unchanged.

 **Throws:**